JuliaLang/julia/doc/src/devdocs/gc.md

 - Object graph is traversed and mark bits are set.

 - Object pools, malloc'd arrays and big objects are sweeped.
-On a full sweep, the mark bits of all objects are reset.
+On a full sweep, the mark bits of all marked objects are reset.
 On a generational sweep, only the mark bits of marked young objects are reset.

 - Mark bits of objects in the remembered set are set, so we don't trigger the write barrier on them again.